My research concerns two main themes:

 2. Slope stability and how this may be impacted by climate and climate change.

-I am currently involved with the iSMART project looking at resilience of our infrastructure cut slopes and embankments, especially with respect to the influences of vegetation, climate and climate change.
+I am currently involved with the ACHILLES programme looking at resilience of our infrastructure cut slopes and embankments, especially with respect to the influences of vegetation, climate and climate change.
+The research programmes looks to understand the mechanisms by which these slopes deteriorate with time, how this may change in the future and what we can do about it.
 Previously I have led applied research for Network Rail considering climate and vegetation interactions impacts for their embankments.
 The UK railway network is in a unique position, with its embankments and cuttings having been constructed long before the advent of soil mechanics.
 Consequently the dumped clay fill embankments that support much of the track have particular problems, for example a higher permeability than modern clay embankments, making them more susceptible to rainfall induced slope instability.

 I spent more than nine years working in the construction industry as a consulting engineer, specialising in geotechnics and engineering geology.
 I have experience in site investigation, geotechnical design, construction supervision and project management.
 Projects of note which I have been involved with include: